mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not yet provide feature parity when it comes to combining functionalities.
 In other words, Azure OpenAI does not support the use of JSON mode and function calling in combination with image (vision) input.

-When you use Azure OpenAI, it is recommended to set the optional `MaxTokens` input parameter so that the response is not cut off.
+When you use Azure OpenAI, it is recommended to set the optional `MaxTokens` input parameter; otherwise, the return output may be cut off.
 {{% /alert %}}

 For more information on vision, see [OpenAI](https://platform.openai.com/docs/guides/vision) and [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/gpt-with-vision) documentation.